-4.2 Summary of assessment of issues
+2.2 Summary of assessment of issues

-The rule change requests raised four broad areas of problems with the rules, as set out in chapter 1.
+The rule change requests raised four broad areas of problems with the rules, as set out in section 1.3 above.
 Taking each in turn, the Commission draws the following conclusions as set out below.

-4.2.1 Rate of return
+2.2.1 Rate of return